 Why target user intent?

-Same goes when entering a search term into a search engine.
+The same goes when entering a search term into a search engine.
 What does that searcher want to accomplish?
 What is their intent?

 Here’s how we do that.